ChondroFiller Analysed: How the Collagen Injection Works in the Joint

 Eleanor Hayes

-If you are considering ChondroFiller, it helps to understand what it actually does.
-ChondroFiller is a non-surgical, intra-articular collagen injection — a collagen-based gel placed into the joint.
+If you are considering ChondroFiller, it helps to understand what it actually does inside the joint.
+ChondroFiller is a non-surgical, ultrasound-guided intra-articular collagen injection — a collagen-based gel placed into the joint as an outpatient procedure.
 This article explains, in plain terms, how it is thought to work, with realistic expectations throughout.

 What Is ChondroFiller?